 Depending on where you want to use IPE decking, consider the benefits of Number 1 vs Number 2 Grade IPE.
 If you want a rustic look for fencing or siding, Number 2 looks amazing.

 On the other hand, if you want a more uniform look, Number 1 Grade IPE is a good choice.
 Select your IPE decking according to your personal taste.

 Is IPE Right for Your Home Construction Project?

 Now that you have the answer to ”What is IPE decking?’,” you can decide if this durable, eco-friendly hardwood is right for your deck, fence, roof flooring, or siding.
 Its long life makes it economical and the gorgeous wood tones and textures can boost your home’s curb appeal.

 If you’d like more information on exotic, natural IPE decking for your home, contact us for a free estimate.
 We’re also happy to answer any questions you have about our hardwood decking products and installation.

-While we adhere to all legal processes, Ipe Woods USA is not and has not been affiliated with the FSC certification process.
-While we work with many companies that do work with the FSC certification we are not certified at this time.
-If you are looking for FSC certified Ipe, give us a call and we can point you in the right direction.
-It is very important to note that a company can have an FSC logo on its site but sell non-FSC certified wood.
-You will want to make sure you procure the correct documentation and on your invoice, it states it is FSC.
+While we adhere to all legal processes, Ipe Woods USA is also FSC® certified.
+We work with many companies that do work with the FSC® certification process and we are FSC® Certified at this time.
+If you are looking for FSC® certified Ipe, give us a call.
+It is very important to note that a company can have an FSC® logo on its site but sell non-FSC® certified wood.
+You will want to make sure you procure the correct documentation and on your invoice, it states it is FSC®.